 - Aides shall report all student-related problems to the Transportation Coordinator on the forms provided.

-- Aides shall not use any electronic devices including cell phones or musical devices with or without headphones or Bluetooth / wireless devices.
+- Aides shall not use any electronic devices including cell phones or musical devices with or without headphones or Bluetooth / wireless devices for any non-district business.

 - If the driver becomes incapacitated the aide takes over control of the situation.

-- Aides shall memorize the bus route they are assigned so that in the event of their assigned driver’s absence, they can help navigate the substitute driver.
+- Aides should be familiar with the bus route they are assigned so that in the event of their assigned driver’s absence, they can help navigate the substitute driver.

 - Aides should accompany the driver of the vehicle you are assigned to out to execute his/her pre-trip so when concluded they are ready to depart without creating any additional traffic congestion on and around Bay 1, Bay2, driveway leading up to Gifford Field and the fuel pumps particularly prior to the morning shift.